gaultier/blog/odin_and_musl.md

 ## Appendix: Many you don't even need a libc

 Odin comes with batteries included with a rich standard library.
 So why do we even need libc?
-Let's inspect which functions we really use:
+Let's inspect which functions we really use from libc, i.e. are undefined symbols in the object file built from our source code:

 ```sh
 $ nm -u src.o